Robert Durie Osborn: Military career

-Robert was educated as a cadet at Dr. Greig's school at Walthamstow, and was appointed ensign of the 26th Bengal Native Infantry 16 Aug.
-1854, becoming lieutenant on 31 July 1857.
-He served throughout the Indian Mutiny campaign of 1857–1859, and was present in the actions of Boolundshuhur on 27 Sept., and of Allyghur on 5 Oct.
-1857.
+Robert was educated as a cadet at Dr. Greig's school at Walthamstow, and was appointed ensign of the 26th Bengal Native Infantry 16 August 1854, becoming lieutenant on 31 July 1857.
+He served throughout the Indian Mutiny campaign of 1857–1859, and was present in the actions of Boolundshuhur on 27 Sept., and of Allyghur on 5 October 1857.
 He commanded a detachment of the 4th Punjab infantry at the actions of Gungeree and Puttiallee, was present in various operations against the rebels in the Agra district, served with Colonel Troup's column in Oude in November 1858, and took part in the action at Biswah.
 From January to May 1859, he was with the Saugor field force under General Whitlock; then he commanded a field detachment in the Ooraie district, and later defeated a party of rebels at Tudhoorkee.

 In 1859–60 he was with the Bundelcund field force under Brigadier Wheeler, and for his services received a medal.
-He was made lieutenant in the Bengal Staff Corps 30 July 1857 and captain 20 Dec.
-1865.
-On 25 Aug.
-1859, he became adjutant of the 2nd regiment of Sikh irregular cavalry, a regiment converted into the 12th regiment of Bengal cavalry in 1861, in which Osborn was third squad officer from 4 Nov.
-1865 to 17 May 1866.
+He was made lieutenant in the Bengal Staff Corps 30 July 1857 and captain 20 December 1865.
+On 25 August 1859, he became adjutant of the 2nd regiment of Sikh irregular cavalry, a regiment converted into the 12th regiment of Bengal cavalry in 1861, in which Osborn was third squad officer from 4 November 1865 to 17 May 1866.
 He was captain in his regiment 8 June 1868 to 1872.
-In the latter year he was appointed tutor to the Paikharah wards, became major 20 Dec.
-1873, and retired with the honorary rank of lieutenant-colonel on 1 May 1879.
+In the latter year he was appointed tutor to the Paikharah wards, became major on 20 December 1873, and retired with the honorary rank of lieutenant-colonel on 1 May 1879.
 He served through the Afghan campaign of that year, but retired after the signing of the Treaty of Gandamak.